ScottWales/aus2200-training/setup.md

 # Account Setup

 To run the tutorial suites you'll need a MOSRS Account so that you can download the suites and source code.
-Request an account from your local sponsor:
+Request an account from your [local sponsor](https://opus.nci.org.au/display/DAE/UK+Met+Office+environment+prerequisites)

- * Bureau: Next Generation Modelling
- * CLEX: CMS
- * CSRIO:
- * NRI:

 You'll also need to be a member of the following NCI projects: